postsharp/postsharp-emails/Markdown/UsingMetalama/using3.md

                     this._requiredBy = value;
                     this.OnPropertyChanged("RequiredBy");
                 }
             }
         }
     }
 }
 ```

-And in the base class we have the following;
+And in the base class, we have the following:

 ```c#
 using System.ComponentModel;